k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 - Verify that you have a client environment with the kubectl and Helm command-line tools, configured with a service account or a user that has an admin access to a namespace on the subject Kubernetes cluster.

-- Ensure you use NGINX Ingress Controller (see [here](https://kubernetes.github.io/ingress-nginx/deploy/) the installation instructions).
+- Ensure you use NGINX Ingress controller (see [here](https://kubernetes.github.io/ingress-nginx/deploy/) the installation instructions).

   - Ensure you have a CNI for the cluster's network policy (see [here](https://docs.tigera.io/calico/3.25/getting-started/kubernetes/helm#install-calico) the installation instructions for Calico CNI.
 K2cloud deployments use basic network policy and accordingly most of the CNI’s fit).

 - Prepare a domain name that will be used for this cluster and that can be resolved by DNS.
-The domain should point to the load balancer that points to the Nginx ingress controller with domain wildcard.
+The domain should point to the load balancer that points to the NGINX Ingress controller with domain wildcard.

   Provide it k2view team.